Does if feel like everyone else is making cash offers on the houses you go see and you can't compete?

-If you’re currently renting, but would love to buy a house at some point, you probably feel a little like the odds are stacked against you.
-You aren’t alone.
-There are multitudes of younger people in the 18-44 year old range who are totally planning to buy a home in the future, but have some obstacles to maneuver around before they can get in the game...or at least think they do.
+You may feel like the odds are against you, but the reality is that there are A LOT of people in the same boat as you and they're winning bids by following the same tried-and-true technics that the industry has been using for decades.
+This especially applies to younger people in the 18-44 year old range who are totally planning to buy a home in the future, but have some obstacles to maneuver around before they can get in the game...or at least think they do.

 To most people hoping to someday invest in their own home, the path to homeownership appears to be littered with hurdles, such as: